omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`channel_id`:`channel_id`]: final global channel id generated.
     * [`32*byte`:`to be appended`]:

-Bob signs, and send `funding_signed` message back to OLND, hence Alice knows the 2-2 P2SH address has been created, but not broadcasted.
-OLND constructs refund transaction: C1a/RD1a (Revocable Delivery), which pays out from the 2-2 P2SH transaction output:
+Bob signs, and send `funding_signed` message back to OBD, hence Alice knows the 2-2 P2SH address has been created, but not broadcasted.
+OBD constructs refund transaction: C1a/RD1a (Revocable Delivery), which pays out from the 2-2 P2SH transaction output:

 step 1: Alice constructs a temporary 2-2 multi-sig address using Alice's temporary private key Alice2 and waiting Bob's signature: Alice2 & Bob.